 Instructions

-- Make the sauce by combining soy sauce, Shaoxing wine, oyster sauce, sugar, cornstarch, sesame oil, and ½ cup of water.
+- Make the sauce by combining soy sauce, Shaoxing wine, oyster sauce, sugar, cornstarch, sesame oil, and ½ cup of water in a bowl.
 Set aside.

 - Slice the meat thinly (about ¼ inch) against the grain or across the muscle fibers.